 THE ABANDONED THEATER IN BELGIUM

-Eventually it became the center of Brussels nightlife.
-It became known as ‘Egidium’, named after the patron saint of the city Gillis.
+It eventually became the center of Brussels nightlife.
+It was known as ‘Egidium’, named after the patron saint of the city, Gillis.
 In 1913, he had the Moorish room decorated as a cinema and thereupon changed the name to ‘Diamant Palace’.
 After the death of the first owner Bejay-Dejonghe, Fernand Dierckx bought the building and turned it into a dance venue under the name ‘Panthéon Palace’.

 Priest G. Simons bought the building in 1929 and had it renovated by architect Léon Denis.
 Works included both a new dining room and projection booth.
 It became a meeting place for the local people, where all kinds of religious and social activities took place.
-In fact he named the theater ‘Aegidium’ again.
-Again the building was both renovated and was given a new purpose in 1933, when it became a movie theater.
+In fact, he named the theater ‘Aegidium’ again.
+Again, the building was both renovated and was given a new purpose in 1933, when it became a movie theater.
 For this, the conference room was divided in two by a concrete ceiling in 1956.
-In 1979 the building underwent another transformation into a community centre.
-However the building was abandoned only several years later in 1985.
+In 1979 the building underwent another transformation into a community center.
+However, the building was abandoned only several years later in 1985.
 I visited the theater in 2020, just before the last reconversion took place.